margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 (11) I will never mention someone else in an email again.
 I can't think of 25, so this is the list of 10.

+## You are on the cover of a magazine.
+What are you famous for? ##
-## I don't care to be on the cover of a magazine.
+I don't care to be on the cover of a magazine.
 I don't enjoy taking a lot of selfies.
 I have no desire to be on the cover or front-and-center.
 I love working with a team and collaborating on projects.
-If I were on the cover of a magazine, I'd love to be with a team addressing a challenge collectively. ##
+If I were on the cover of a magazine, I'd love to be with a team addressing a challenge collectively.

 ## Complete this thought: 'Today I hope...' ##
 Today I hope to clean my room, do business work, go to Nate's house.